Edited by: Nick Ellis

-To sweeten the deal, the Hilton Aspire card comes with an annual $250 resort credit that can be applied to any purchases made on the property at specific hotels Hilton considers resorts.
+To sweeten the deal, the Hilton Aspire card comes with an annual $400 resort credit ($200 semi-annually) that can be applied to any purchases made on the property at specific hotels Hilton considers resorts.
 I was in luck, again.
-The Waldorf Astoria Monarch Beach Resort & Club does indeed qualify for the resort credit, which meant I effectively had $250 to spend while I was there since I knew that I wouldn’t have any other Hilton stays for the rest of the year.
+The Waldorf Astoria Monarch Beach Resort & Club does indeed qualify for the resort credit, which meant I effectively had $200 to spend while I was there.

 And, thanks to the automatic Diamond status that comes with my Hilton Aspire card, I’d get breakfast free each day — this was turning out to be a slam-dunk of a stay!

 Automatic Hilton Diamond status, an annual free night, and a travel and resort credit make this the perfect card for those who stay in Hilton hotels.

 If you're approved and accept this Card, your credit score may be impacted.